 Opening Hours

-We are usually open Monday to Friday, 9am to 5pm, although this can sometimes change at short notice.
+We are open Monday to Friday 9am to 5pm, and free to visit!

-We may be closed for teaching during term time.
+We may be closed for teaching during term time, any changes to our regular opening hours will be listed here.

 About the museum